There is a gap between Claude and your Delphi app. Autopilot closes it.

 Application.Run;

 The AI sees your form’s real component tree and acts on it through a small set of typed tools (the full list is below).
 Because it reads and writes properties through RTTI directly, it works with any third-party control pack — DevExpress, TMS, anything — with no OCR and no fragile screen coordinates.
-Setup is a one-time registration of the server with your AI host; from then on it auto-discovers your running app — no port to configure, no manual attach.
+Setup is a one-time registration of the server with your AI host — on Claude Code that’s a single line, claude mcp add autopilot -- C:\Path\To\Autopilot.Mcp.exe.
+From then on it auto-discovers your running app — no port to configure, no manual attach.

 The tools the AI calls

 No macro recorder, no script to maintain — under the hood it’s a small, typed toolset that the assistant calls straight from a chat session.
-Eleven tools cover the whole operate-and-observe loop:
+Thirteen tools cover the whole operate-and-observe loop:

 The assistant bundles several of these into a single turn — find the control, type, click, then check the result — so a whole reproduce-and-verify sequence is one round-trip, not ten.